CSS classes and IDs, Which one to use when?

 I was trying out a way to float 4 DIVs inside a parent DIV on a quick site design, and this topic came up to my mind.
 I even explained this to a group of attendees at the India MAX 2004, Bangalore.
 Many times in the past, I have tried to get this archived but somehow slipped my mind, so, here we go.

-Classes and IDs, which one to use, when and why?
+Classes and IDs, which one, when and why?

 By now, it is rather a common thing, most (x)html/css layout designers know very well where to separate ID selectors from classes in CSS!
 This article should most aptly apply to newcomers.